Skip to content

 Option 3: FHA Streamline Refinance

-If you have an FHA-insured mortgage loan, you can opt for what’s called an FHA Streamline Refinance — essentially a pared-down, simplified refinance process designed to help lower your payment or improve your loan terms.
+If you have an FHA insured mortgage, you can opt for an FHA Streamline Refinance — essentially a pared-down, simplified refinance process designed to help lower your payment or improve your loan terms.

-You might even be able to get the costs of your to refinance rolled into your interest rate or loan balance, making the refinancing process technically “free” — at least up front.
+You might even be able to get the costs of your refinance rolled into your loan balance, making the refinancing process technically “free” up front.

 What are the pros and cons of an FHA Streamline Refinance?

-1. No appraisal is required, which means you can save money on the cost of the appraisal.
+1. No appraisal is required, which will save you money.

-2. The borrower does not need to be current on his or her mortgage—the loan can be paid off in full as long as it has been open for at least three years and the borrower has made twelve months of payments on time.
+2. The borrower does not need to be current on their mortgage.
+The loan can be paid off in full as long as it has been open for at least three years and the borrower has made 12 months of payments on time.

 3. There are no income or credit score requirements; however, you still have to meet FHA guidelines.